Discover the Highest Paying Nursing Careers: Requirements, Salary, and Job Outlook

 - Complete an accredited MSN degree with an Administration track

-- Complete the Nurse Executive certification through American Nurses Credentialing Center
+- Complete the Nurse Executive certification through the American Nurses Credentialing Center

-One of the many benefits of being a General Nurse Practitioner (GNP) is that you are licensed to operate autonomously—in other words, not under the direct supervisor of a doctor.
+One of the many benefits of being a General Nurse Practitioner (GNP) is that you are licensed to operate autonomously—in other words, not under the direct supervision of a doctor.

 Furthermore, these types of nurses can specialize in specific areas of health (such as dermatology or pediatrics) and can work within a private practice.

-Overall, General Nurse Practitioners receive glowing reviews for their work, with GNP patients reporting higher overall satisfaction and fewer hospitalizations than patients under the care of a doctor.
+Overall, General Nurse Practitioners receive glowing reviews for their work, with GNP patients reporting higher overall satisfaction and fewer hospitalizations than patients under a doctor’s care.
 Healthcare through a General Nurse Practitioner is also typically more affordable than that of doctors.

-Based on some of this information, it should not come as a surprise to learn that General Nurse Practitioners belong to one of the highest paid nursing specialties in our nation.
+Based on some of this information, it should not come as a surprise to learn that General Nurse Practitioners are one of the highest-paid nursing specialties in our nation.